kelloggm/cs-490-website/about.md

 ## Readings and Reading Responses

-Each lecture has two kinds of readings: mandatory and "Your Choice" readings.
-I expect you to read mandatory readings before coming to class that day, and reading quizzes (see Participation & Professionalism, below) will cover the mandatory readings only.
-During the semester, you **must** complete **at least two** "Your Choice" readings: one before the mid-term, and another before the final.
+Each lecture has mandatory readings.
-Most "Your Choice" readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.
-The "Your Choice" readings will be checked on the exams with reading questions: see the ["Your Choice" reading page](../projects/optional-readings.html).
+I expect you to read mandatory readings before coming to class that day, and I will check that you've done so using reading quizzes (see Participation & Professionalism, below).

 ## Participation & Professionalism

 Your participation & professionalism grade is composed of two scores.

-First, your *Professionalism* score is based on the instructor’s impression of how well you participated in class, with deductions for distracting other students and credit for asking and answering questions (either in person or on the course discussion board).
+First, your *Professionalism* score is based on the instructors' impression of how well you participated in class, with deductions for distracting other students and credit for asking and answering questions (either in person or on the course discussion board).

-Second, your *Participation* score is based on reading quizzes (about topics from the mandatory readings only - quizzes will never cover "Your Choice" readings) at the beginning of most lectures.
+Second, your *Participation* score is based on reading quizzes at the beginning of most lectures.
 You get half credit on these quizzes just for being there, and half credit for answering the reading questions correctly (the questions will always be easy if you did the reading).
-For full participation, you need to get at least a score of 66.67% on all quizzes over the whole semester (this gives you space to e.g., miss a reading quiz because you were sick or have a family emergency - there are no excuses for missing reading quizzes).
-Put another way, you can miss up to 1/3 of the reading quiz points and still get full participation points.
+For full participation, you need to get at least a score of 70% on all quizzes over the whole semester (this gives you space to e.g., miss a reading quiz because you were sick or have a family emergency - there are no excuses for missing reading quizzes).
+Put another way, you can miss up to 30% of the reading quiz points and still get full participation points.

 These policies are designed to encourage you to come to class.
 A big